davidjguru/davidjguru.github.io/_posts/2020-01-29-Drupal-fast-tips-the-magic-of-attached.md

 The answer is simple: in both cases I had to make use of the #attached property, available for use in Drupal's render arrays.
 And this made me think of a property available in the Drupal arrays that I still write about a little bit, and it's very interesting.
-Don't expect a big meditation, just some ideas and advice that I hope will be useful to someone.
+Don't expect a big meditation, just some ideas and tips that I hope will be useful to someone.
+But first, let's start at the beginning (or almost).

 ## Retrospective
+In some occasions, you may need add some resources to your Drupal project, in order to alter the rendering of some page, block or some stuff.
+In this case, you could add your resources in the Drupal 7 way, using some functions.
-In Drupal 7, you used to do the next steps using differents procedural functions:
+ You used to do the next steps using different procedural functions:

 ### Adding HTML Meta tag: drupal_add_html_head()